Daniil-art/TrackerMonitoringApp/README.md

 # TrackerMonitoringApp
-Application for notification of executing breaks(eye care reminder).
-Monitoring statistic of usage.
+Application for notification of executing breaks (eye care reminder).
+Monitoring the usage statistics.

 to dowload English verison 1.1 of application: